 Field Name Description IP Version For the filter to be configured and effective for IPV6, the gateway must be installed on a network that is either a pure IPV6 network (with that protocol enabled) or is both IPV4 and IPV6 dual protocol enabled/configured.
 Options are IPv4 and IPv6.
 The default is IPv4.
 If you select IPV6, Source IP address and Destination IP address must be specified in IPV6 format, i.e., an IPV6-compliant, hexadecimal address such as: 2001:0DB8:AC10:FE01:0000:0000:0000:0001.
 Protocol Select the protocol to be associated with this incoming filter.
 Options are TCP/UDP, TCP, UDP, or ICMP.
 Source IP address [/prefix length] Enter the source IP address for this filter.
 For IPv6, enter the prefix as well.
 Source Port (port or port:port) Enter a source port number or range (xxxxx:yyyyy).
 Destination IP address [/prefix length] Enter the destination IP address for this filter.
 For IPv6, enter the prefix as well.
 Destination Port (port or port:port) Enter destination port number or range (xxxxx:yyyyy).
+DROP Click to create a filter that will drop packets that meet the conditions of this filter.
 WAN Interfaces Click to apply this rule to all WAN interfaces or only certain types.
-Options are Select All or select any of the types defined for your network. the default is Select All .
+Options are Select All or select any of the types defined for your network.
+The default is Select All .